Psychedelic/cover-docs/docs/index.md

 Cover is an open internet service that can be used by developers to verify and prove that a canister's code matches the open source code.
 Reducing the risk of malicious apps & increasing transparency and trust.

-You can think of Cover as a registry of verified source code that developers/publishers submit to Cover's registry, where a record of each version is kept.
+You can think of Cover as a registry of verified source code that developers/publishers submit their canister's code to (a version registry is kept).
 Since a canister's code can't be verified directly, the data in Cover's registry is used to compare with the live canister's WASM checksum matches the public records in Cover, and is not a modified, malicious, or undisclosed version.

 This helps reduce **malicious actors with transparency, and visibility**, since developers will strive to maintain a public, and matching, record of their builds.
 Anyone can check a canister's submitted builds in Covers registry, and compare them to their live version to confirm its verified status, and that the open source code indeed matches the live implementation.

 - Visit [our website](https://covercode.ooo)
 - Visit [Cover's repository](https://github.com/psychedelic/cover)